wbogusky/wbogusky.github.io/README.md

 [Glen Park](https://raw.githubusercontent.com/wbogusky/wbogusky.github.io/master/IMG_4489.PNG "glen")

 ## References and links
-Tutorials, comments, videos, magazine articles - anything you found that helps you understand your project.
 - I used a multitude of videos by Daniel Shiffman to understand how to work with APIs.
 - I also was given access to a defunct project by another professor that used the BART API, although I didn't use it at all.
 - I also used a snippet found via google on css-tricks.com to pull data from the URL